namhyun-gu/intent-contract/README.md

 - Add ```@IntentTarget``` annotation to Activity.
 - If you provide extra properties, Add ```@Extra``` annotation to field.
+  - **Field must be public and writable**
   - Support types : **Boolean, Byte, Char, Double, Float, Int, Long, Short, String**
+- Some extra can be optional.
+Add ```@Optional``` annotation to field.
+  - Optional fields generate nullable types in IntentTargets function.
+If value is null, field keep initalized value.

 ```kotlin
 @IntentTarget